Children's Reading

 James sat alone.
 For the first time in his life, he felt no one liked him.
 No one respected him.
 His shoulders slumped down.
 His head was between his legs.
 He could have tied the championship soccer game.
 But his shot went wide.
 The referee's whistle blew.
 The other team cheered, while James' team quietly walked off the field.

 James cared.
 He cared about his team, his coach, his family and friends.
 But none were there to care for him when he needed it the most.
 His parents were too busy with their friends to come to his game.
 His coach said nothing as he packed up his car to leave.
-The some of other kids on his team waited as their parents opened their cars and minivans and loaded their stuff.
+Some of the other kids on his team waited as their parents opened their cars and minivans and loaded their stuff.
 Still, other kids waited patiently for their parents to pick them up.
 No one seemed to want to talk to James, the boy that lost the game.
 "I'm a loser," James whispered to himself, as his heart sank even lower.

 "No, you're not!"